donders-research-data-management/rdm-ontology/doc/help/user-manual/transfer-data.rst

 To transfer data, you should use a HTTP-based file transfer called `WebDAV <https://nl.wikipedia.org/wiki/WebDAV>`_.
 To use this, you need a username and password.

-*Only Radboud University or RadboudUMC employees can use the credentials provided by their employer (u-, s-, e- or z-number and its password) to use WebDAV file transfer.*
+*Radboud University or RadboudUMC employees can use the credentials provided by their employer (u-, s-, e- or z-number and its password) to use WebDAV file transfer.
+If you have no Radboud University of RadboudUMC employee account, first create an account by following the steps on :ref:`this page <data-access-account>` before continuing.*

 .. toctree::
    :maxdepth: 1
+   :hidden:

     Data access account <transfer-data/data-access-account.rst>